-Plantar warts are small growths that appear on the feet, usually on the heels or balls of the feet.
-These warts are more susceptible to growing inward and having a hard, thick layer of skin covering them.
+Plantar warts are small growths that appear on the feet, most often on the heel or the ball of the foot.
+These warts often grow inward and are covered with a thick, hard layer of skin.

 Why Do Plantar Warts Return?

-If your plantar warts return, it means that HPV is still present in your body and that it is growing.
-Don’t let this alarm you, though.
-The type of HPV that leads to plantar warts is very mild and causes few problems.
-However, you should avoid scratching your plantar warts, as blood that comes from them can cause new warts to appear in the area it touches.
-You can also spread plantar warts to other parts of the body by touching it and them touching your skin in another area, so be sure to wash your hands well after treating your warts.
+If your plantar warts return, it means that HPV is still present in your body, but it is no cause for alarm.
+The type of HPV that leads to plantar warts is mild and causes few problems.
+However, you should avoid scratching your plantar warts, as their blood can cause new warts to appear in the area it touches.
+You can also spread plantar warts to other body parts by touching the wart and then touching your skin in another area.
+As such, washing your hands after treating your plantar warts is imperative.